+TAPED TEXTBOOK/READER

-TAPED TEXTBOOK/READER SERVICE for visually impaired and learningdisabled students.
+SERVICE for visually impaired and learning-disabled students.

-TEST PROCTORING for any student with a disability and documented need.

-TUTORING for most freshman and sophomore level courses.

-STUDY SKILLS/READING IMPROVE-MENT INSTRUCTION

-LECTURE NOTE-TAKING ASSIS-TANCE for students with hearing impairments or upper-body mobility restrictions.

-SPECIAL PARKING ACCOMMODA-TIONS for students with mobility problems.

-INDIVIDUALIZED NEW STUDENT ORI-ENTATION for disabled students upon request.

-LIAISON COUNSELOR for students under the sponsorship of the West Virginia Division of Vocational Rehabilitation.

-ACCESSIBLE HOUSING, CLASS-ROOMS, AND LIBRARY FACILITIES for mobility-impaired students.

-REFERRAL SERVICE to various University and community agencies for special assistance.
+- TEST PROCTORING for any student with a disability and documented need. - TUTORING for most first year and sophomore level courses. - STUDY SKILLS/READING IM-PROVEMENT INSTRUCTION - LECTURE NOTE-TAKING ASSISTANCE for students with hearing and visual impairments or upper-body mobility restrictions. - INDIVIDUALIZED NEW STUDENT ORIENTATION for disabled students upon request. - LIAISON COUNSELOR for students under the sponsorship of the West Virginia Division of Vocational Rehabilitation. - ACCESSIBLE HOUSING, CLASS-ROOMS, AND LIBRARY FACILITIES for mobility-impaired students. - REFERRAL SERVICE to various University and community agencies for special assistance.